wilsonmar/wilsonmar.github.io/_posts/2016-06-05-github-data-security.md

 TruffleHog is open-source code.

-GuardRails is proprietary but has reports and login security.
+GuardRails is proprietary but has reports and login security, which is important to keep knowledge of internal vulnerabilities isolated to only those who need to know.
+<a target="_blank" href="https://github.com/marketplace/guardrails">On GitHub's Marketplace</a>.

+   <br /><br />

 <hr />